electronstudio/renpy_starter/docs/tutorial.md

 Look in the __audio__ directory to see what sounds are available.
 You can record or download your own sounds.
 They should be __.ogg__ or __.mp3__ format.

-1. Add `music play music1` to somewhere in the script.
+1. Add `play music music1` to somewhere in the script.
 2. Add a sound effect of your choice to the script.

 ## Integers (Advanced)